-The Board has unanimously determined that all of our current directors, other than Mr. Gruber, our Chief Executive Officer, are "independent" directors as that term is defined by the Nasdaq listing standards.
+The Board has unanimously determined that all of our current directors, other than Patrick Gruber are "independent" directors as that term is defined by the Nasdaq listing standards.
 In making this determination, the Board has affirmatively determined, considering broadly all relevant facts and circumstances regarding each independent director, that none of the independent directors has a material relationship with us (either directly or as a partner, stockholder, officer or affiliate of an organization that has a relationship with us).
 In addition, based upon such standards, the Board determined that Mr. Gruber is not "independent" because he is our Chief Executive Officer.